-- In other words, reduce how much the scanner has to remember, so you don't
+- In other words, reduce how much the scanner has to remember, so you don't need to wait for responses (facilitating parallelization) + you can minimize

 1. Efficient random IP tracking

 How can we scan all IPv4 addresses (equivalent to 4-byte unsigned integer), randomly, without remembering all the ones we have already scanned?